Laimonas-Mikalauskas/Software-development-fundamentals-and-projects/README.md

 Overview

-Conway's Game Of Life ia cellular automaton zero-player simulation where cells live, die and reproduce based on neighboring cells.
+Conway's Game Of Life is a cellular automaton zero-player simulation where cells live, die and reproduce based on neighboring cells.
 This project implements the simulation with real-time visualisation, emphasizing algorithmic thinking, grid-based state management and object-oriented programming principles.

 Problem